ibm-cloud-docs/vpc/file_storage_vpc_monitoring_sysdig.md

 However, the system queries file share information hourly.
 Therefore, selecting an interval that is less than 1 hour is not recommended.

 When you create a file share, the data for the new share can take up to an hour or an hour and 15 minutes to appear in the dashboard.
 Changes in usage and share characteristics, such as an increase in capacity or a change in IOPS, can take from 15 to 30 minutes to be reflected in the graphs.
+Changes in snapshot space (adding or deleting snapshots) is reflected within 15 minutes.
 {: note}

 You can also create custom dashboards through the web UI or programmatically.
 You can back up and restore dashboards by using Python scripts or the {{site.data.keyword.mon_full_notm}} REST API.
 You can also copy and share dashboards through the web UI.